rsksmart/devportal/docs/01-concepts/glossary.md

 **EVM Compatible**:

 This term refers to blockchains designed to execute Ethereum smart contracts and adhere to the Ethereum Virtual Machine (EVM) specifications.
 EVM-compatible blockchains support the same programming interfaces, enabling developers to deploy their existing Ethereum applications without major modifications.

 **Explorer**:

-This is a tool for viewing blockchain data such as transactions, addresses, and smart contracts on both <Button size="sm" href="https://explorer.rootstock.io/">Mainnet</Button>
-   the live network with real assets and <Button size="sm" href="http://explorer.testnet.rootstock.io">Testnet</Button> a testing network with no real monetary value.
+This is a tool for viewing blockchain data such as transactions, addresses, and smart contracts on both [Mainnet](https://explorer.rootstock.io/) - the live network with real assets and [Testnet](https://explorer.testnet.rootstock.io) - a testing network with no real monetary value.
 It provides transparency by letting users track the activity and status of these elements in real-time across the network.

 **Exchange:**